 Historical Writing Prompts For Kids

 One way to learn history is to write about it.
-Teachers can use history writing prompts to help students understand history facts in a fun way.
+Teachers can use history writing prompts to help students understand historical facts in a fun way.

-If you could spend a day with one person from the past, who would it be, and what would you do?
+If you could spend a day at the playground with one person from the past, who would it be, and what would you do?

 If you could ask Abraham Lincoln one question, what would it be, and what do you think would be his answer?